 Account options to meet your needs

-An individual account is an account owned by one (1) member (individual, trust or other organization) qualified for credit union membership.
-If the account owner dies, the interest passes, subject to applicable law, to the account owner’s estate or Payable on Death (POD) beneficiary/payee or trust beneficiary.
+An individual account is an account owned by one (1) member eligible for Credit Union membership.
+If the account owner dies, the ownership of the funds passes, subject to applicable law, to the account owner’s estate (unless there is a Payable on Death (POD) payee named on the Membership Application).

-- Rights of survivorship: A joint account includes rights of survivorship.
+Rights of survivorship: A joint account includes rights of survivorship.
 This means that when one (1) party dies, all sums in the account will pass to the surviving party(ies).
-For an account without rights of survivorship, the deceased party’s interest passes to his or her estate (unless there is a Payable on Death (POD) payee named on the Membership Application).
+If all of the parties are deceased, the last deceased party’s interest passes to his or her estate (unless there is a Payable on Death (POD) payee named on the Membership Application).

-- Liability of parties on an account: If any item deposited is returned for insufficient funds, the account is overdrawn, or if we do not receive final payment on a transaction, the parties, jointly and severally, are liable to us for the amount of the returned item, overdraft, or unpaid amount and any fees, regardless of who initiated or benefited from the transaction.
+Liability of parties on an account: If any item deposited is returned for insufficient funds, the account is overdrawn, or if we do not receive final payment on a transaction, the parties, jointly and severally, are liable to us for the amount of the returned item, overdraft, or unpaid amount and any fees, regardless of who initiated or benefited from the transaction.
 If any item deposited is returned for insufficient funds, the account is overdrawn, or if we do not receive final payment on a transaction on any account owned by any of the joint owners, funds in a joint account may be collected for the amount of the returned item, overdraft, or unpaid amount and any fees, regardless of who initiated or benefited from the transaction.

 Accounts for Minors